How to Evaluate a GCC Job Offer Beyond Base Salary

 In practice: if the firm misses revenue targets, bonuses compress.
 If you underperform, you miss multipliers.
 Neither is guaranteed.

 When evaluating an offer with a "150% bonus" component, assume a 70-80% realization rate.
 So $200K base + "150% bonus" = $200K + (150% × 0.75) = $200K + $112.5K = $312.5K expected, not $500K.
+Realistic bonus multiples vary sharply by sector and firm tier, the bonus ranges tracked in the Pay Index make the bands visible by role.

 Also clarify: When does bonus pay out?
 Most firms pay bonuses in January-March for the prior year.
 If you start mid-year, your first full bonus might not arrive for 18 months.
 This matters for cash planning.